 The Return of TAU is now available as an eBook on Amazon.com and as a paperback.
 You can also ask for it at your favorite book store.

 “The two alien races may scheme like Cold War antagonists, but they have enough imaginative touches and exotic cultural details to merit genre respect, say on a Star Trek series level… Angelina registers less as a channel for holy thoughts…full of mild wisecracks and spunky patter... than as a superhero type…The author is adept at keeping things moving and throwing cinematic-level twists into the Robert Ludlum-sized narrative to maintain reader interest…While it's the first installment in a series, (entitled “Fortress of Time.”) this volume wraps up its story threads more neatly than other SF sagas, not leaving readers stranded in a ninth circle of cliffhanger hell.
 Aliens, angels and an action-hero dad star in a rousing genre mishmash that plays out better than it sounds." – Kirkus Reviews

 Jonathan Prescott is taking his family home in caskets in cargo when a brilliant white light suddenly engulfs his plane.
 Seconds later, a terrorist missile strikes it.
 All are lost, except for Jonathan, who falls from the sky and lands in the sea.
 All Jonathan knows is that it was no ordinary light that saved him.

-A deranged President who wants Jonathan dead because of what he saw sics a rogue FBI team on him.
+Unknown to Jonathan, a deranged President who wants him dead because of what he saw and sics a rogue FBI team on him.
 Others want him dead as well.
 The terrorists who shot down the plane chafe at his celebrity status for having survived their handiwork.
 Jonathan doesn’t know it yet, but the light is a wormhole through which Earth will be invaded.

 The Incas of Cusco, Peru knew as well as anyone the joy of executing the perfect fit and finish.